mas-bandwidth/gafferongames/content/post/why_cant_i_send_udp_packets_from_a_browser.md

 So why are games still stuck using WebSockets in 2017?

-There are two key factors:

-The first is that WebRTC is extremely complex.
+The first reason is that WebRTC is extremely complex.
 This of course understandable, being designed primarily to support peer-to-peer communication between browsers, it is necessary to include STUN, ICE and TURN support for NAT traversal and packet forwarding in the worst case.

-The second is that while WebRTC is designed primarily for peer-to-peer communication, there is a trend away from peer-to-peer and towards client/server for multiplayer games.
+The second reason is that WebRTC is designed primarily for peer-to-peer communication, but there is a trend away from peer-to-peer towards client/server for multiplayer games.
 In this context, game developers see support for NAT traversal and packet forwarding as unnecessary baggage.

-So while WebRTC succeeds in providing a way to send unreliable-unordered data from one browser to another, it falls down when data needs to be sent between a browser and a dedicated server.
+In short, while WebRTC make it easy to send unreliable-unordered data from one browser to another, it falls down when data needs to be sent between a browser and a dedicated server.

 # Why not just let people send UDP?